mrlm-net/.github/docs/SECURITY.md

 ## Packages Versioning

-All of our packages are using `Semantic versiong` as [described here](https://semver.org/).
+All of our packages are using [`Semantic versiong`](https://semver.org/).
 We release patches for security vulnerabilities for all stable versions of our public packages, all repositories are also scanned for depedency vulnebraties continously.
 Vulnerable versions are marked as deprecated.

 ## Reporting a Vulnerability